meteorpedia/meteorpedia-mediawiki/README.md

 If the first line of a page content is <code>#REDIRECT [[PageName]]</code>, when the user visits this page he will automatically be shown the content of *PageName*, with a hint explaining that he was redirected from the original page.  e.g. [[raix]]

+### Search (Live Search)

+Just start typing in the search bar at the top to automatically start a "real-time" research.
+Infinite scrolling, and results are still reactive.

 ### Special Pages

 Adds hooks for other extensions to provide their own /special/ pages.
 As examples, there